J-H-Freedman/Story-of-Adventure-TTRPG/README.md

 how you like.
 MiKTex also will come installed with the TeXworks IDE (http://www.tug.org/texworks/).

-Both distrobutions are cross-compatible between operating systems.
+Both distributions are cross-compatible between operating systems.

 +==| On Editors and Compilation |==+

 Most text editors and IDEs should be sufficient for editing the documents, however make sure that it creates minimal to no "noise" within the documents (i.e. proprietary formatting, comments, etc. ) to maintain compatability between editors.